stl-project/stl-web/faqs.md

 <hr class="mt-5" width="30%"/>
 ### I love the domain, can I get an email alias?

-If you donate an amount to above the equivalent of a USD 100, as an acknowledge we will provide you with the opportunity to create an email alias using the domain \<your alias>@spreads-the.love (note: extra 's').
+If you donate an amount above or equivalent to USD 100, as an acknowledge we will provide you with the opportunity to create an email alias with the domain \<your alias>@spreads-the.love (note: extra 's').

-Provide a list of possible aliases when you make your donation.
+Provide us a list of your favourite aliases when you place your donation.
 Please be aware that your desired alias might have already been taken.

 Note also we provide no email services other than a one-way email alias, i.e. spread-the.love does not provide an interface for send email using that email alias.